event-driven-dotnet/EventDriven.EventBus.Dapr/ReadMe.md

 5. Lastly, in `Startup.Configure` call `app.UseDaprEventBus`, passing an action that subscribes to `DaprEventBus` events with one or more event handlers.
    - Make sure to add parameters to `Startup.Configure` to inject each handler you wish to use.
-   - For example, to add the weather forecast handler, you much add a `WeatherForecastEventHandler` parameter to the `Configure` method.
+   - For example, to add the weather forecast handler, you must add a `WeatherForecastEventHandler` parameter to the `Configure` method.

     ```csharp
     public void Configure(IApplicationBuilder app, IWebHostEnvironment env,